 ESG research forms an integral part of our investment process.

 Where the research is of a particularly specialist nature, we have, and will, outsource the research to industry experts.
 Examples of this are detailed research reports into Mine Safety as well as the long-term risk of Skills Shortages in Mining.
 Both of these are long-term secular issues that could have material valuation impacts if not addressed timeously by the Mining companies themselves.

-In addition, from time to time, we prepare research papers, that are reviewed by our independent Advisory Board, to guide our engagement with companies on certain key issues.
+In addition, from time to time, we prepare research papers to guide our engagement with companies on certain key issues.
 In the past this research has included: